JacobFV/mln-dashboard/docs/code_organization.md

 ```
 ├── docs: documentation for us, future developers, and the community
+├── public: static web resources. nextjs requires this to be in the root
 ├── research: some papers that might be relevant for the project
 ├── src
 │   ├── apps: backend applications that the server interfaces with